Tyler Technologies Supports our Community

-The number of confirmed coronavirus cases in the U.S. exceeds 1.56 million, accounting for more than 30 percent of the world's known coronavirus infections.
-The U.S. death toll has surpassed 90,000.
+The number of confirmed coronavirus cases in the U.S. exceeds 6 million, accounting for about 25 percent of the world's known coronavirus infections.
+The U.S. death toll has surpassed 180,000.

-This map shows the latest total of confirmed cases of people who have tested positive.
+This map shows the latest total of confirmed cases.
 The data may differ from where these individuals contracted the illness.